MoldyMacaroniX/gd-website/src/posts/limbo-analysis.md

 # Originality is key

-I know I said Limbo exceeds because of its originality, but I do believe this is often overlooked.
+The effectiveness of originality is often overlooked.
 Let's take a look at some of the other top extreme demons to come out recently.

 * Sakupen Circles
 * Slaughterhouse